Money Matters

 For the final declaration, the individual is likely to be required to include the following among other things:

-As with MTD for VAT, it won’t be possible for most clients to opt out of MTD for ITSA if they fall within its scope.
+As with MTD for VAT, it won’t be possible for most clients to opt out of MTD for Income Tax if they fall within its scope.

-However, it’s likely that those who fall under the digital exclusion rules as defined by MTD for VAT will be able to apply to HMRC to be exempted from MTD for ITSA.
+It’s likely that those who fall under the digital exclusion rules as defined by MTD for VAT will be able to apply to HMRC to be exempted from MTD for Income Tax.

 This includes people whose disabilities mean they can’t use software, for example, for people whose remote location means internet access is impossible.